 Display Space Policy

-All displays or signs installed in the library’s display space by outside groups must be compatible with the broad mission of the library to inform, educate, and support the improvement of the quality of life in Seekonk.
-Displays may not overly promote the private financial or commercial interest of an individual or group, nor may they advocate a particular political, religious or public policy viewpoint.
+All displays or signs installed in the library’s display space by outside groups must be compatible with the broad mission of the library to inform, educate, and support the improvement of the quality of life of Seekonk residents.
+Displays may not promote the private financial or commercial interest of an individual or group, nor may they advocate a particular political, religious or public policy viewpoint.
 The library director shall determine if the content of a display complies with the above criteria.
 The Board of Library Trustees authorizes the library director to establish appropriate rules and procedures to implement this policy.

 People who believe that they have been improperly denied use of the display space may appeal the Director’s decision in accordance with library policy on appealing the denial of services.